prestonharberts/fedora-42-config/docs/bash.md

 # Bash

-Move `bash/.bashrc` to your home directory.
-Change all the necessary PATH variables in this file to have the correct username.
+Move `bash/.bashrc` and `bash/.bash_profile` to your home directory.
+Change all the necessary PATH variables in `.bash_profile` to have the correct username.

 Move `bash/.inputrc` to your home directory, and run the following in a terminal: